ubc-stat-grad/ubc-stat-grad.github.io/reading-groups.markdown

 Contact: [Johnny Xi](https://www.stat.ubc.ca/users/quanhan-johnny-xi)

-The Symmetry, Invariance, Probability and Machine Learning (SIP-ML) reading group consist of Statistics and Computer Science graduate students, postdocs and faculty who meet every week to discuss a paper in the statistics and machine learning literature.
+The Symmetry, Invariance, Probability and Machine Learning (SIP-ML) reading group consists of Statistics and Computer Science graduate students, postdocs and faculty who meet every week to discuss a paper in the statistics and machine learning literature.
 Group members rotate weekly as the discussion leader, whose role is to casually present the paper and promote discussion.
 Topics of interest in previous terms were diverse and ranged from empirical Bayes to normalizing flows, including a summer's worth of Le Cam theory.
-For this term, the group meets Thursdays at 4pm, and the key topics include invariant representation learning, causal invariance, domain adaptation and robustness to distributional shifts.
+For this term, the group meets on Thursdays at 4pm, and the key topics include invariant representation learning, causal invariance, domain adaptation and robustness to distributional shifts.